Technology-Notes/lukesampson-scoop-wiki/How-is-Scoop-different-to-Cygwin-and-MSYS?.md

 > Msys is a command shell substitute<br>
 > The goal of Msys is to provide a POSIX scripting environment.

-It's probably not a completely accurate or comprehensive comparison, but it is fairly easy to grasp.
+It's probably not a completely accurate or comprehensive description, but it is fairly easy to grasp.

 So to parallel this for Scoop: